 My acquaintance with philosophy professor Lou Marinoff began several years back.
-As we were reaching the zenith of our cultural outreach to the community at the bookstore in Warwick, Lou volunteered to give a talk on Moby Dick, as if it were no big deal.
+As we were reaching the zenith of our cultural outreach to the community at the bookstore in Warwick, Lou volunteered to give a talk on Moby Dick.
 For me, it was affirmation that I was on the right track – that somehow we could measure ourselves by books that help us look more deeply into our own nature.
 Lou’s charming personality, his quick witted style, his philosophic perspectives and teaching authority, his worldly vision…he was one such man that exemplified what it means to become a whole person.

 Lou proceeded to send me updates on his worldly adventures from his year on sabbatical, to places as far away as Australia and nearby as Monroe, NY.
 Around the globe he went, to India, Costa Rica, Cypress, China, Hawaii, the Netherlands, Luxembourg, with Italy yet around the corner.